 Contact Irina on 0207 922 1230 or email email@example.com

-The Elevate programme is delivered by Groundwork London with Refugee Action and Newham College, and funded by The Big Lottery European Social Fund Building Better Opportunities.
+The Elevate programme is delivered by Groundwork London with Refugee Action and Newham College, as part of The Big Lottery European Social Fund Building Better Opportunities.